What's Coming to Netflix in December 2023

 - May December (2023) Netflix Original – Todd Haynes is the director behind this acquired drama that is headlined by Natalie Portman and Julianne Moore.

-- Lucy (2014) – Scarlett Johansson stars in this sci-fi action movie about a woman who is able to unlock 100% of her brain capacity and turns it into a memory stick.
+- Lucy (2014) – Scarlett Johansson stars in this sci-fi action movie about a woman who is able to unlock 100% of her brain capacity and turn it into a memory stick.

 - Radical Wolfe (2023) – Documentary on the writer Tom Wolfe, who was at the heart of American journalism.